sdgsolutionspace/website/_posts/FabLab/HolderVRCam/HolderVRCam.md

 As the design is really simple, I am using Tinkercad.com to draw the part between the screw and the support.

-https://github.com/sdgsolutionspace/website/blob/master/_posts/FabLab/HolderVRCam/files/Support4VR_System.stl
+With a simple Clic on the following link you should be able to visualize or/and  download STL which allow you to print the part. https://github.com/sdgsolutionspace/website/blob/master/_posts/FabLab/HolderVRCam/files/Support4VR_System.stl